franku/pr-test/pull_request_template.md

 - [ ] PR Name is meaningful
 - [ ] Purpose of the PR is understood
-- [ ] Separate commit for this PR in the CHANGELOG.md
+- [ ] Separate commit for this PR in the CHANGELOG.md, PR number referenced is same
 - [ ] Commit descriptions are understandable and well formatted

 ##### Source code quality